 Take a few minutes to browse our menu, check out our current deals, or read through our education resources before you visit.

-And if you’re new to all of this, start here: First-Time Visitor’s Guide to Buying Legal Cannabis in Vermont or What to Expect When Visiting a Cannabis Boutique in Montpelier.
+If you’re new to all of this, start here: First-Time Visitor’s Guide to Buying Legal Cannabis in Vermont or What to Expect When Visiting a Cannabis Boutique in Montpelier.

 We’re located in the heart of Montpelier and look forward to answering your questions in person.
+Learn more about Juana’s Garden and plan your visit at juanasgarden.net.